-We currently derive a significant portion of our revenues from clients in the chemical, consumer electronics, energy, insurance, transportation and utilities industries and the government sector.
+We currently derive a significant portion of our revenues from clients in the chemical, consumer electronics, energy, insurance, transportation and utilities industries.
 The loss of any large client, organization or insurer could have a material adverse effect on our business, financial condition or results of operations.